History Internships

 The department will review all grant applications.
 Candidates may be interviewed.
 The criteria for selection will be academic record, motivation, career objectives, and prior experience.
 The department will generally give priority to students who are History majors, who have not yet held an internship through the History Department, and who have taken Hist 299.
 Chosen interns will then sign a grant contract with the Department.

 Register for Hist 470.
 Successful applicants for the internship grant will also register for the class Hist 470 (with the Internship Coordinator) for the following fall semester.
 You'll be submitting monthly (informal) reports to the coordinator, and then writing a paper at the end of your internship.
-(Exceptions: a) In the rare case that your summer does not proceed as planned, such that you end up working less than 270 hours over the summer, you will be paid accordingly, but not eligible for Hist 470 credit.
-If something comes up, contact the coordinator. b) If you are participating in a shorter internship, talk with the internship coordinator: earning a smaller number of credits may be possible. c) Hist 470 is a fall-only class; when off-campus study precludes this, we will make case by case arrangements.)
+(Exceptions: a) In the rare case that your summer does not proceed as planned, such that you end up working less than 270 hours over the summer, you will be paid accordingly, and may be able to complete Hist 470 for fewer credits.
+If something comes up, contact the coordinator. b) If you are participating in a shorter internship, talk with the internship coordinator in advance: earning a smaller number of credits may be possible. c) Hist 470 is a fall-only class; when off-campus study precludes this, we will make case by case arrangements.)

 Requirements of the Position

-5. A final paper (described below) must be submitted to the Internship Coordinator by September 15, 2024.
+- A final paper (described below) must be submitted to the Internship Coordinator by September 15, 2025, or as arranged.

 Paper

-This paper should explain and assess the work of the internship in relation to what you learned in History 299, including what your assignments were over the summer; how you went about completing them (including the research methodologies involved); what problems you encountered; how you solved those problems; and what, as an historian, you learned about doing history.
+This paper should explain and assess the work of the internship in relation to what you have learned in your classroom studies of history (and with reference to Hist 299), including: what your assignments were over the summer; how you went about completing them and the research methodologies involved; what problems you encountered; how you solved those problems; and what, as an historian, you learned about "doing history."
 The grade for History 470 will be determined by the internship coordinator, on the combined basis of the quality of the work performed during the internship, the evaluation of the supervisor, and the final paper.